 The founders of CloudCannon are experts with Jekyll and have designed the platform specifically for Jekyll projects.
 They also created a host of Jekyll tutorials to enrich developer knowledge.

 For a tutorial on setting up Jekyll on CloudCannon, see Jekyll and CloudCannon continuous deployment tutorial.

 Read the Docs is an online hosting and deployment platform that can read Sphinx projects (from a public repository such as GitHub or Bitbucket) and automatically build the web output.
 In other words, it is a “continuous documentation platform for Sphinx” (see An introduction to Sphinx and Read the Docs for Technical Writers).

 The introduction on the Read the Docs homepage describes the platform as follows:

 We will host your documentation for free forever.
 There are no tricks.
-We help 94,898 open source projects share their docs. … Whenever you push code to your favorite version control system, whether that is Git, Mercurial, Bazaar, or Subversion, we will automatically build your docs so your code and documentation are never out of sync.
+We help 94,898 open-source projects share their docs. … Whenever you push code to your favorite version control system, whether that is Git, Mercurial, Bazaar, or Subversion, we will automatically build your docs so your code and documentation are never out of sync.

-Read the Docs provides themes specific for documentation websites, and also lets you author in reStructuredText (or Markdown, if you prefer that instead). reStructuredText provides more documentation-specific features and semantics — see my discussion in What about reStructuredText and Asciidoc? for more details, or see Why You Shouldn’t Use “Markdown” for Documentation for a more impassioned argument for rST.
+Read the Docs provides themes specific for documentation websites, and also lets you author in reStructuredText (or Markdown, if you prefer that instead). reStructuredText provides more documentation-specific features and semantics — see my discussion in What about reStructuredText and Asciidoc? for more details, or see Why You Shouldn’t Use “Markdown” for Documentation for a more passionate argument for rST.